cs185/WeCommunity/README.md

 9. Group Management

    &emsp;&emsp;Members of a group can chat.
 When a member sends a message, all other members can see the message.
 Each user can create a group chat.
 The group owner can invite other users to join the group.
-Users can also apply to the group owner to join the group chat.
+Users can also request the group owner to join the group chat.

 10. Search Engine